u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Still, the process remains optimized for a different era.
 Most of what’s learned in science - the discarded hypotheses, failed experiments, subtle insights - is lost or locked away.
 Knowledge is shared late, selectively, and often too narrowly.

-As I reflect on Eric Raymond’s analysis in The Cathedral and the Bazaar, I can’t help but wonder how much better things could be if we borrowed lessons from the Bazaar.
+As I reflect on Eric Raymond’s analysis in The Cathedral and the Bazaar, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar.

 A modern, perhaps public system of science that’s decentralized, collaborative, and faster.
 Where scientists work iteratively, are empowered to share not just polished findings, but hypotheses, claims, evidence sooner.
 One where it’s easier to contextualize knowledge at scale.